Back to top: Aerodynamic Design of Aircraft with Computational Software

-in a Virtual Machine and run on the student’s local machine.
-We have used the Oracle VM installation but other virtualization environments such as VMware may also work.
-The software is used by professionals and has, with the exception of the MSES package, not been made into “student demo” versions with less capability than the professional version.
+About the software: All packages are installed in a Virtual Machine Ubuntu20.04LTS which runs on the student's local machine.
+Standrad worflows are set up and there is no need to manage search paths, file names, and the like.
+We have used the Oracle VMbox installation but other virtualization environments such as VMware may also work.
+The file is large, currently 18GB, so will take some time to send.
+The software is used by professionals and has, with the exception of the MSES package, not been made into "student demo" versions with less capability than the professional version.
 It follows that once you have learned the ropes you can apply the tools to more demanding exercises, such as analysis and design tasks of your own.
 This use will need more compute power than is harnessed in the VM so you may have to install the software so that can use the full power of your machine, notably, all the cores.
-But by then, if you have followed the tutorials, you’ll know how to do that.
+But by then, if you have followed the tutorials, you'll know how to do that.

 Instructions for installation of VM host software and the VM